Skip to main content

 Persistence

-Direct action buttons (task operations, dismiss, fork controls) are fully persistent with no expiration — their data is encoded in the custom ID itself.
-Only agent inquiry buttons expire after 7 days.
+• Direct action buttons (task operations, dismiss, fork controls) never expire — their data is encoded in the button itself.

 Background fork behavior